-Vultures of all types have been in San Diego Zoo Global’s collection since our earliest days, starting with turkey and king vultures in the early 1920s and black vultures in 1926.
+Vultures of all types have been cared for by San Diego Zoo Wildlife Alliance since our earliest days, starting with turkey and king vultures in the early 1920s and black vultures in 1926.
 Two Egyptian vultures arrived at the Zoo in 1947.

 In the 1930s, a Southern California resident found a vulture nest and took its two chicks, which he believed to be California condors.
 The youngsters were confiscated by authorities and brought to our Zoo when they were a bit older, where it was determined that they were turkey vultures.
-We released them back into the wild when we felt they were old enough to venture out on their own.
+We reintroduced them to their native habitat when they were old enough to venture out on their own.
 However, a few days later, we noticed that there were a lot of vultures hanging out in our trees, and one of them kept trying to get in our vulture aviary—it was one of the youngsters, and it had alerted its friends that there was free food to be had!

-In 1982, as we geared up to help save the highly endangered California condor, we honed our husbandry techniques on Andean condors as well as king, turkey, and black vultures in the San Diego Zoo Safari Park’s newly built “Condorminium” complex.
-One local wild turkey vulture squeezed under and around fencing and gates to be inside with the Andean condors!
-He was soon placed in a room of his own that featured a specially prepared diet brought to him, the company of kin, and the opportunity, whenever he wanted, to exercise his wings.
+In 1982, as we geared up to help save the highly endangered California condor, we honed our wildlife care techniques on Andean condors as well as king, turkey, and black vultures in the San Diego Zoo Safari Park’s newly built “Condorminium” complex.
+One local turkey vulture squeezed under and around fencing and gates to be inside with the Andean condors!
+He was soon placed in a home of his own that featured a specially prepared diet brought to him, the company of kin, and the opportunity, whenever he wanted, to exercise his wings.

 Today, both the San Diego Zoo and San Diego Zoo Safari Park have Andean and California condors.
-In addition, the Safari Park is home to several Old World vulture species: Ruppell’s and lappet-faced vultures can be seen from the Africa Tram tour; hooded and Egyptian vultures are on exhibit in Africa Woods.
-The Park has been successful in breeding many vulture species over the years: king, Ruppell’s, and hooded vultures, and Andean and California condors.
+In addition, the Safari Park is home to several types of vultures native to Africa, Asia, and Europe: Ruppell’s and lappet-faced vultures can be seen from the Africa Tram tour; hooded and Egyptian vultures live in Africa Woods.
+The Park has been successful in breeding many vultures over the years: king, Ruppell’s, and hooded vultures, and Andean and California condors.
 Our Condor Cam gives viewers a look at a Calfornia condor family at the Park.

 Despite the vulture’s seemingly messy eating habits, it is a clean bird and bathes frequently.
-You may see our vultures bathing in their exhibit pool.
-Some of them even like getting doused with the hose by their keepers!
+You may see our vultures bathing in their habitat's pool.
+Some of them even like getting doused with the hose by wildlife care specialists!

-You may also see wild turkey vultures that hang around the Safari Park.
-They have excellent eyesight and can easily spot a keeper walking to an exhibit with a “free lunch.”
+You may also see turkey vultures that are not under our care that hang around the Safari Park.
+They have excellent eyesight and can easily spot a wildlife care specialist approaching with a “free lunch.”

 Poachers in Africa and Asia are known to poison the carcasses of elephants they have killed, after they take the tusks, to kill any vultures that come to clean up the mess, believing the gathering birds might reveal the scene of the crime.
 Ranchers frustrated by large cat attacks on their livestock poison cattle carcasses to kill the carnivores, but the poison also kills the vultures that come to pick the carcass clean.
 And vultures die from eating meat killed by hunters using lead bullets; the birds slowly die from lead poisoning.
 A study done in southern Africa revealed that about 25 percent of the white-backed vultures Gyps africanus tested had high levels of lead in their blood.